Vince Coleman (baseball): Later career

-At the end of the season, the Mets traded him, with cash, to the Kansas City Royals for Kevin McReynolds.
+At the end of the season, the Mets traded Coleman, with cash, to the Kansas City Royals for Kevin McReynolds.
 He recorded 76 steals in 179 games as a Royal before being traded to the Seattle Mariners in mid-1995.
-1996 found Coleman with the Cincinnati Reds, and was subsequently released by the team in June, and he signed with the California Angels, but never played a game for the team.
+1996 found Coleman with the Cincinnati Reds, who released him in June.
+He signed with the California Angels but never played a game for the team.
 Coleman's final season in the major leagues came in 1997 with the Detroit Tigers, where he again received limited playing time and little success on the basepaths or elsewhere.

-Coleman attempted a comeback with the St. Louis Cardinals in 1998 and hit over .300 in spring training, but did not earn a spot on the opening-day roster.
-He was assigned to the AAA Memphis Redbirds, where he continued to play well, stealing eight bases and hitting .316 with an on-base percentage of .395 in 20 games as the club's regular left fielder and leadoff man.
+Coleman attempted a comeback with St. Louis in 1998 and hit over .300 in spring training, but did not earn a spot on the opening day roster.
+He was assigned to the Triple-A Memphis Redbirds, where he continued to play well, stealing eight bases and hitting .316 with an on-base percentage of .395 in 20 games as the club's regular left fielder and leadoff man.
 However, after failing to receive a promotion to St. Louis, Coleman elected to retire in May 1998.

 Through the 2021 MLB season, Coleman ranks sixth in all-time career stolen bases in the major leagues, with 752.
-As of October 2025, Coleman ranks 52nd all-time in career stolen base percentage among all players with 80 or more attempts, at 80.9%.
+As of October 2025, Coleman ranks 74th all-time in career stolen base percentage among all players with at least 80 attempts, at 80.9%.

 Coaching

-The Chicago White Sox added Vince Coleman to their staff as a base-running instructor in 2015.
-He stayed with the Sox for only one season.
+The Chicago White Sox added Vince Coleman to their staff as a base-running instructor for the 2015 season.
 The San Francisco Giants hired him as a roving Minor League baserunning and outfield coach in 2017.